 Daniel P. and Judith L. Carmichael Professor of Law and Director, Lois and Richard Rosenthal Institute for Justice/Ohio Innocence Project,

 2M28 College of Law Building

 Professor Godsey is a leading scholar, attorney and activist in the Innocence Movement.

-In addition to his teaching responsibilities at UC Law, Professor Godsey co-founded and directs the Ohio Innocence Project.
-The OIP is recognized as one of the most active and successful Innocence Projects in the world, and to date secured the release of 23 individuals on grounds of innocence who together served more than 400 years in prison for crimes they did not commit.
+In addition to teaching Criminal Law, Evidence and other courses at UC Law, Professor Godsey co-founded and directs the Ohio Innocence Project.
+The OIP is recognized as one of the most active and successful Innocence Projects in the country, and to date secured the release of 27 individuals on grounds of innocence who together served more than 500 years in prison for crimes they did not commit.

 Professor Godsey and the OIP have also proposed several significant legislative reforms in Ohio, and worked tirelessly to get them passed into law.
 In 2010, for example, Governor Strickland signed Senate Bill 77, a law proposed and championed by the OIP that has been called "one of the most important pieces of criminal justice legislation in this state in a century," and a law that makes Ohio a "national model" on reforms to reduce and prevent the wrongful conviction of the innocent.